GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 **Universal Basic Dividend (UBD)** systems improve on UBI, but they’re limited — usually tied to a single industry or resource pool, returning only a fraction of collective productivity.

 **Robonomics** proposes a different model: a private yet collectively owned **Bond Network** that gives every citizen a share of the proceeds from every working humanoid robot, across every sector.
-In this system, each job lost to automation becomes a dividend to society — because exclusive private robot ownership functions as economic counterfeiting, and is treated accordingly.
+In this system, each job lost to automation becomes a dividend to society — because exclusive private robot ownership functions as **economic counterfeiting**, and is treated accordingly.

 But Robonomics goes further.
 Introducing the **RoboTorq**, a new kind of currency where both *energy* and *matter* carry value.